livepeer/LIPs/LIPs/LIP-snapshot_earnings.md

 ### Upgrade Path

 1. Deploy `MerkleSnapshot` contract
-2. Call `MerkleSnapshot.setSnapshot(keccak256("LIP-52"), earningsRoot)
+2. Call `MerkleSnapshot.setSnapshot(keccak256("LIP-52"), earningsRoot)`
-4. Deploy and Register new `BondingManager` implementation and have it contain the `MerkleSnapshot` interface.
+4. Deploy and register new `BondingManager` implementation and have it contain the `MerkleSnapshot` interface.

 ## Specification Rationale